Semetery29/Semetery29/README.md

 - 👋 Hi, I’m @Semetery29
 - 👀 I’m interested in ...
-Software Development & Game Development
+Web | Software | Game Development
-- 🌱 I’m currently taking CS50 - Introduction to Computer Science Course
+- 🌱 I’m currently Level 2 Web Development Course ...
+Publsihed by Programming Hero
-- 💞️ I’m looking to collaborate on ...
-Diffrent Beginneer Project
+- 💞️ I’m looking to collaborate as a Front End Web Developer
-- 📫 How to reach me ...
-Not Available yet.
+- 📫 You can reach me at mdazizulhakimsuny@gmail.com

 <!---
 Semetery29/Semetery29 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.